 An experienced semi-truck accident attorney knows how to look for and request these pieces of evidence.
-In fact, there may even be other forms of evidence that could assist the case, such as witness testimony or camera footage.
+In fact, there may even be other forms of evidence that could strengthen the truck accident claim, such as witness testimony or camera footage.

 Our Hobbs Truck Accident Attorneys Are Here to Help You with Your Claim

-At FCHC, we understand the consequences of injuries sustained in a truck accident.
+At FCHC Law, we understand the consequences of serious injuries sustained in a truck accident.
 In many cases, victims experience a drastically reduced quality of life with chronic pain and suffering.

 Our goal is to be a compassionate advocate for all victims of negligence and fight for the recovery they need.
 For over 38 years, we’ve helped hundreds of families take on the insurance companies of large trucking companies.